Find Affordable College Courses

 10 Yearly Graduations

 University of Wisconsin - Stevens Point is the 11th most popular school in the nation for students seeking a master's degree in health and wellness.
-Each year, around 8,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,698 per year, while in-state graduate students, on average, pay $8,066 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to health and wellness majors at UW - Stevens Point.
-About 80% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,112 per year, while in-state graduate students, on average, pay $8,389 per year.
+During the most recent year for which we have data, 10 people received their master's degree in health and wellness from UW - Stevens Point.
+Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.

 #12